Av3rageJoe/Tools/Parameter Extractor/README.md

 # Parameter Extractor

-This is a small bash program that will take a list of urls, and extract all the parameters used inside the urls.
-It will then save these parameters to a file.
+This isprogram has been updated so that it also extracts path names and parameter names from a url.
+It has been compiled to work on python3.

-USAGE: `parameter-extractor.sh <URL List>`
+USAGE: `python3 parameter-extractor.py <URL List>`

 Example: